ddemie/e2e-tests/README.md

 # Medara E2E Tests

 This project contains end-to-end tests for the Medara application using Playwright.
+The purpose is to automate testing for account creation, automation and any other e2e testing needed for application.
+Must have in same folder as front and backend of medara project folder in order to run properly.

 ## Features